Summary

 - No major U.S. airlines among travel partners

-Who should apply: Cardholders who were looking fora no-annual-fee first travel card are good candidates for this one.
-If you want greater flexibility and don’t want to be tied to booking with a specific travel site, you’ll also like it.
+Who should apply: If you’re looking for your first no-annual-fee travel card, this may be a good candidate.
+Or, if you want greater flexibility and don’t want to be tied to booking with a specific travel site, you may like this card.

-Why we picked it: If you’re a student with no credit history trying to qualify for a travel card, you should check out the Bank of America® Travel Rewards Credit Card for Students*.
-It doesn’t charge an annual fee or any foreign transaction fees, and it offers an exceptionally good rewards program for a student travel card.
+Why we picked it: If you’re a student who wants to qualify for a travel card, you may want to check out the Bank of America® Travel Rewards credit card for Students*.
+This card doesn’t charge an annual fee or any foreign transaction fees, and it offers an exceptionally good rewards program for a student travel card.
 You get the same 25,000-point sign-up bonus as the regular Bank of America® Travel Rewards credit card and the same 1.5X points rate, allowing you to rack up lots of points on every purchase, which you can use to fund your travels.

 Pros